CaffeineLab/skeleyes/README.md

 ![dance-crew.jpg](dance-crew.jpg)

 # SKELEYES
 This is just a simple hobbyist script that helped synchronize the strobe lights and the skeleton led eyes in our yearly Halloween display.
-This particular year we went for a disco dance theme :)
+This particular year we went for a disco dance theme, hence the chart represents 'Stayin Alive' by the Bee Jees :)

 Convert a song into a simple json peak map for our raspberry pi to flicker eyes on plastic skeletons.
 It's not going to be a perfect frequency map as the goal is to flicker the eyes by adjusting the brightness without turning them off.
 The Raspbery Pi will be controlling a handful of 12v 'Eagle Eye LEDs'.